MediahelpSverige/ljungdahls/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.2 =
+* Fix: Replaced a slow query in the dashboard widget that could affect sites with very large numbers of users.

+= 6.2.1 =
+* Improvement: Now performing scanning for PHP code in all uploaded files in real-time.
+* Improvement: Improved handling of bad characters and IPv6 ranges in Advanced Blocking.
+* Improvement: Live traffic and scanning activity now display a paused notice when real-time updates are suspended while in the background.
+* Improvement: The file system scan alerts for files flagged by antivirus software with a '.suspected' extension.
+* Improvement: New alert option to get notified only when logins are from a new location/device.
+* Change: First phase for removing the Falcon cache in place, which will add a notice of its pending removal.
+* Fix: Included country flags for Kosovo and Curaçao.
+* Fix: Fixed the .htaccess directives used to hide files found by the scanner.
+* Fix: Dashboard widget shows correct status for failed logins by deleted users.
+* Fix: Removed duplicate issues for modified files in the scan results.
+* Fix: Suppressed warning from reverse lookup on IPv6 addresses without valid DNS records.
+* Fix: Fixed file inclusion error with themes lacking a 404 page.
+* Fix: CSS fixes for activity report email.

+= 6.2.0 =
+* Improvement: Massive performance boost in file system scan.
+* Improvement: Added low resource usage scan option for shared hosts.
+* Improvement: Aggregated login attempts when checking the Wordfence Security Network for brute force attackers to reduce total requests.
+* Improvement: Now displaying scan time in a more readable format rather than total seconds.
+* Improvement: Added PHP7 compatible .htaccess directives to disable code execution within uploads directory.
+* Fix: Added throttling to sync the WAF attack data.
+* Fix: Removed unnecessary single quote in copy containing "IP's".
+* Fix: Fixed rare, edge case where cron key does not match the key in the database.
+* Fix: Fixed bug with regex matching carriage returns in the .htaccess based IP block list.
+* Fix: Fixed scans failing in subdirectory sites when updating malware signatures.
+* Fix: Fixed infinite loop in scan caused by symlinks.
+* Fix: Remove extra slash from "File restored OK" message in scan results.

+= 6.1.17 =
+* Fix: Replaced calls to json_decode with our own implentation for hosts without the JSON extension enabled.

+= 6.1.16 =
+* Improvement: Now performing malware scanning on all uploaded files in real-time.
+* Improvement: Added Web Application Firewall activity to Wordfence summary email.
+* Fix: Now using 503 response code in the page displayed when an IP is locked out.
+* Fix: `wflogs` directory is now correctly removed on uninstall.
+* Fix: Fixed recently introduced bug which caused the Whitelisted 404 URLs feature to no longer work.
+* Fix: Added try/catch to uncaught exception thrown when pinging the API key.
+* Improvement: Improved performance of the Live Traffic page in Firefox.
+* Improvement: Updated GeoIP database.

+= 6.1.15 =
+* Improvement: Removed file-based config caching, added support for caching via WordPress's object cache.
+* Improvement: Whitelisted Uptime Robot's IP range.
+* Fix: Notify users if suPHP_ConfigPath is in their WAF setup, and prompt to update Extended Protection.
+* Fix: Fixed bug with allowing logins on admin accounts that are not fully activated with invalid 2FA codes when 2FA is required for all admins.
+* Fix: Removed usage of `wp_get_sites()` which was deprecated in WordPress 4.6.
+* Fix: Fixed PHP notice from `Undefined index: url` with custom/premium plugins.
+* Improvement: Converted the banned URLs input to a textarea.

+= 6.1.14 =
+* Improvement: Support downloading a file of 2FA recovery codes.
+* Fix: Fixed PHP Notice: Undefined index: coreUnknown during scans.
+* Improvement: Add note to options page that login security is necessary for 2FA to work.
+* Fix: Fixed WAF false positives introduced with WordPress 4.6.
+* Improvement: Update Geo IP database.

+= 6.1.12 =
+* Fix: Fixed fatal error on sites running Wordfence 6.1.11 in subdirectory and 6.1.10 or lower in parent directory.
+* Fix: Added a few common files to be excluded from unknown WordPress core file scan.

+= 6.1.11 =
+* Improvement: Alert on added files to wp-admin, wp-includes.
+* Improvement: 2FA is now available via any authenticator program that accepts TOTP secrets.
+* Fix: Fixed bug with specific Advanced Blocking user-agent patterns causing 500 errors.
+* Improvement: Plugin updates are now only a critical issue if there is a security related fix, and a warning otherwise.
+A link to the changelog is included.
+* Fix: Added group writable permissions to Firewall's configuration files.
+* Improvement: Changed whitelist entry area to textbox on options page.
+* Fix: Move flags and logo served from wordfence.com over to locally hosted files.
+* Fix: Fixed issues with scan in WordPress 4.6 beta.
+* Fix: Fixed bug where Firewall rules could be missing on some sites running IIS.
+* Improvement: Added browser-based malware signatures for .js, .html files in the malware scan.
+* Fix: Added error suppression to `dns_get_record`.

+= 6.1.10 =
+* Fix: Fixed fatal error in the event wflogs is not writable.

+= 6.1.9 =
+* Fix: Using WP-CLI causes error Undefined index: SERVER_NAME.
+* Improvement: Hooked up restore/delete file scan tools to Filesystem API.
+* Fix: Reworked country blocking authentication check for access to XMLRPC.
+* Improvement: Added option to require cellphone sign-in on all admin accounts.
+* Improvement: Updated IPv6 GeoIP lite data.
+* Fix: Removed suPHP_ConfigPath from WAF installation process.
+* Fix: Prevent author names from being found through /wp-json/oembed.
+* Improvement: Added better solutions for fixing wordfence-waf.php, .user.ini, or .htaccess in scan.
+* Improvement: Added a method to view which files are currently used for WAF and to remove without reinstalling Wordfence.
+* Improvement: Changed rule compilation to use atomic writes.
+* Improvement: Removed security levels from Options page.
+* Improvement: Added option to disable ajaxwatcher (for whitelisting only for Admins) on the front end.

+= 6.1.8 =
+* Fix: Change wfConfig::set_ser to split large objects into multiple queries.
+* Fix: Fixed bug in multisite with "You do not have sufficient permissions to access this page" error after logging in.
+* Improvement: Update Geo IP database.
+* Fix: Fixed deadlock when NFS is used for WAF file storage, in wfWAFAttackDataStorageFileEngine::addRow().
+* Fix: Added third param to http_build_query for hosts with arg_separator.output set.
+* Improvement: Show admin notice if WAF blocks an admin (mainly needed for ajax requests).
+* Improvement: Clarify error message "Error reading config data, configuration file could be corrupted."
+* Improvement: Added better crawler detection.
+* Improvement: Add currentUserIsNot('administrator') to any generic firewall rules that are not XSS based.
+* Improvement: Update URLs in Wordfence for documentation about LiteSpeed and lockouts.
+* Improvement: Show message on scan results when a result is caused by enabling "Scan images and binary files as if they were executable" or...
+* Fix: Suppressed warning: dns_get_record(): DNS Query failed.
+* Fix: Suppressed warning gzinflate() error in scan logs.
+* Fix: On WAF roadblock page: Warning: urlencode() expects parameter 1 to be string, array given ...
+* Fix: Scheduled update for WAF rules doesn't decrease from 7 days, to 12 hours, when upgrading to a premium account.
+* Improvement: Better message for dashboard widget when no failed logins.

 = 6.1.7 =
 * Security Fix: Fixed reflected XSS vulnerability: CVSS 6.1 (Medium).
 Thanks Kacper Szurek.